Starting a blog has never been easy as it is now.

-Since 2014, I’ve been active on Quora, consistently answering topics related to blogging, SEO and text messaging.
-In the time, I’ve accumulated over 1.2 million views and always generated potential traffic to my blog.
+Since 2014, I’ve been active on Quora, consistently answering blogging, SEO, and text messaging topics.
+In this time, I’ve accumulated over 1.2 million views and always generated potential traffic to my blog.

 Most consumers and readers turn to Quora to ask questions they have.
-Someone else will answer and grab the blog traffic opportunity if you aren’t there.
+If you aren’t there, someone else will answer and grab the blog traffic opportunity.
 So it is essential for you to be there, answer precisely, and drive lifetime referral traffic to your blog.

 - Identify questions that are popular with a lot of engagement to answer.

 - Don’t write aggressively.
-Demonstrate the expertise you got on the subject, and build trust with the readers.
+Demonstrate your expertise on the subject, and build trust with the readers.
 Gradually, the traffic follows.

 - Capture attention with the first lines of your answer.